Delineo-Disease-Modeling/Simulation/dmp/README.txt

 Recovered    0.0        0.0          0.0         0.0       0.0    0.0      1.0

 Each box indicates the probability of going from the row to the column state.

-To run the code:

-Ensure Python 3.x is installed on your system.
-Place your input CSV files (combined_matrices.csv and demographic_info.csv) in the same directory as the Python files.
-Execute user_input.py using a Python interpreter.
-The simulation results will be printed to the console.